Vietnam.vn - Nền tảng quảng bá Việt Nam

 The trial comes as the country pushes for driverless services and automated public transport solutions to address a shortage of bus drivers.

-According to local media, Tokyo authorities said the test run of self-driving buses aims to evaluate the performance of self-driving buses in areas with relatively high traffic density, and to evaluate infrastructure standards for lanes dedicated to self-driving vehicles.
+According to local media, Tokyo authorities said the test run of self-driving buses aims to evaluate the performance of self-driving buses in areas with relatively high traffic density, and to evaluate infrastructure standards for lanes dedicated to self-driving cars.

 Source